akovalova-cz/jumpingjack/README.md

   - Example: left-to-right on platform 0 → right-to-left on platform 1 → left-to-right on platform 2
   - Initial direction and starting platform are random
 - Gaps bounce between top and bottom platforms
-- You can only jump through gaps - hitting a solid platform from below stops your jump
+- **CRITICAL: You can ONLY jump through gaps** - hitting a solid platform from below immediately stops your jump
+- Jumping through solid platform lines is NOT possible - the player will be blocked
+- **Jump height is limited to exactly one platform level (80 pixels)** - you cannot jump through multiple platforms in a single jump, even if gaps are aligned
 - You can land on solid parts of platforms
-- Being crushed between two platforms costs a life

 ### Enemies
 - **9 different enemy types** that unlock as you progress through levels